Table of Contents

 The argument attempts to persuade by making the person feel guilty for not accepting the position.

 The effectiveness of this appeal is highly dependent upon the targeted audiences.
-Various people have social instilled guilt in different ways.
+Various people have socially instilled guilt in different ways.
 The key is knowledge of the specific public.

 Examples